brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 Once an atlas script has been written which sets out all the necessary metadata and loads all the files required, code provided by BrainGlobe’s atlas generation submodule can be used to format the data as needed by the BrainGlobe AtlasAPI.
 The atlas generation submodule provides one convenient function `wrapup_atlas_from_data`  which takes all the metadata and data from above and creates the data structures required.
-These data structures include .tiff files with the various images, csv files with the structures metadata information, a README file laying out the atlas content, etc. The same function creates a compressed folder which can be uploaded to GIN for distribution (see above).
+These data structures include [OME-Zarr](https://ngff.openmicroscopy.org/index.html) files with the various images, csv files with the structures metadata information, a JSON file laying out the atlas content, etc.

 ### Extracting meshes